maarteNNNN/rpi-infodisplay/README.md

 $ sudo rpi-imager
 ```

-Choose Raspberry PI 5 to install
+Choose Raspberry PI 5 to install (also for PI 3 B+)

-OS: Other > Raspberry PI OS Lite (64-bit) NOT Legacy
+OS: Other > Raspberry PI OS Lite (64-bit) NOT Legacy!

 User: edugo 3...9
 No wifi config